A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Manifold Dimension Estimators

+One common approach in existing surveys is to categorize methods as either \textit{local} or \textit{global}, where local methods produce dimension estimates within neighborhoods of the data, while global methods yield a single estimate for the entire dataset.
+This dichotomy, however, is not entirely satisfactory: local estimates can be readily aggregated to form a global one, and any global method can be applied to subsets of the data, thereby becoming local in a trivial sense.

-The majority of manifold dimension estimators belong to the class of \emph{flatness-based estimators}.
-These methods rely on the assumption that the manifold does not curve substantially and can therefore be locally approximated as flat within sufficiently small neighborhoods.
-As discussed in the previous section, for any $\symbfit{x}_k \in M$, the tangent space $T_{\symbfit{x}_k}M$ provides the best local linear approximation of the manifold, with deviations attributable to curvature.
-Flatness-based estimators model $\symbfit{x}_k$ together with its $K$ nearest neighbors as if they were uniformly distributed within a $d$-dimensional ball of radius $R>0$, $B_{\symbfit{x}_k}(R)$, embedded in the tangent space centered at $\symbfit{x}_k$.
-Under this \emph{flatness assumption}, statistics computed from $\symbfit{x}_k$ and its neighbors can be expressed as functions of the intrinsic dimension $d$, which motivates a wide range of estimation procedures.
+In this section, which serves as a brief survey, we classify manifold dimension estimators according to their underlying design principles, distinguishing between \textit{flatness-based estimators} and other approaches.
+Broadly speaking, the majority of existing manifold dimension estimators fall into the class of flatness-based estimators.
+These methods rely on the assumption that the manifold $M$ exhibits negligible curvature and can therefore be well approximated as locally flat within sufficiently small neighborhoods.
+As discussed in Section~\ref{sec:TheoreticalBackground}, for any $\bm{x}_k \in M$, the tangent space $T_{\bm{x}_k}M$ provides the best local linear approximation to the manifold, with deviations arising from curvature effects.

+Flatness-based estimators typically assume that $\bm{x}_k$ together with its $K$ nearest neighbors are uniformly distributed within a $d$-dimensional ball of radius $R>0$, denoted $B_{\bm{x}_k}(R)$, embedded in the tangent space and centered at $\bm{x}_k$.
+Under this flatness assumption, statistics computed from $\bm{x}_k$ and its neighbors can be expressed as functions of the intrinsic dimension $d$, thereby motivating a wide range of dimension estimation procedures.